Here, you will find some frequently asked questions about Turnpike Magazine.

 Q: I have submitted something.
 When should I expect to hear back about the status of my submission?

-A: When you submit your work to us, you should get a response providing dates of our next reading period within one business week.
+A: When you submit your work to us, you should get a response providing dates of our next reading period within one to two business weeks.
 Excluding specific circumstances, we will only accept/reject pieces during our reading periods, typically taking place the week after submissions close for the upcoming issue.

 Q: Do you provide feedback for rejected submissions?

 A: Since we are a small team of busy, unpaid editors, we will provide feedback on a case-by-case basis at our own discretion.